Modern Mortician Admin

 The Modern Mortician’s Legal Battle: Retaliation, Corruption, and a Fight for Justice

-For over two decades, Melissa Meadow, known as The Modern Mortician, dedicated her life to funeral service, focusing on ethical, transparent, and sustainable deathcare.
-However, when she took a job at Penttila’s Funeral Home in Long Beach, Washington, she quickly found herself at the center of a campaign to ruin her career and personal life.
-What began as an effort to improve industry practices turned into a nightmare of wrongful accusations, retaliation, and a deeply flawed legal battle that resulted in a felony conviction for a crime she did not commit.
+For over two decades, Melissa Meadow, known as The Modern Mortician, has dedicated her life to ethical, transparent, and sustainable deathcare.
+When she took a job at Penttila’s Funeral Home in Long Beach, Washington, efforts to improve practices quickly put her in the crosshairs.
+What began as consumer advocacy spiraled into wrongful accusations, retaliation, and a deeply flawed legal process that ended with a felony conviction for a crime she did not commit.

 A Career of Advocacy Turns into a Target

-In April 2022, she was hired by Anderson, the owner of Penttila’s Funeral Home, after being transparent about her social media presence and advocacy work.
-Almost immediately, she began noticing serious issues, including unlicensed cremations, improper body handling, and cremations conducted on Amazon boxes instead of proper trays.
-She attempted to implement changes, but her efforts were dismissed or ridiculed.
+In April 2022, she was hired by Anderson, the owner of Penttila’s Funeral Home, after being transparent about her social media and advocacy.
+Soon she began documenting serious issues, including unlicensed cremations, improper body handling, and even cremations done on Amazon boxes instead of proper trays.
+Her attempts to fix problems were dismissed or mocked.

 Retaliation Begins

-What followed was a coordinated effort to destroy her reputation and career.
-Anderson refused to let her pack her own belongings, instead having employees do it for her.
-When she arrived to retrieve them, she photographed the pile of Amazon boxes being used as makeshift cremation trays—one of many unethical practices she had tried to correct.
+Retaliation followed.
+Anderson blocked her from packing her own things and had staff do it instead.
+When she arrived to retrieve belongings, she photographed a pile of Amazon boxes used as makeshift cremation trays, one of many practices she’d tried to correct.

-By December 2022, the situation worsened.
-While volunteering at the Long Beach post office during the holiday rush, she learned that Anderson had walked in and demanded she be removed, claiming she was under investigation.
-Days later, a local police officer called her in for questioning regarding Amazon purchases made while she worked at Penttila’s.
-Despite explaining that the business credit cards had been saved to her account with Anderson’s knowledge, and that she had already returned many items, she was not read her Miranda rights before being pressured into writing a statement.
-She left the station believing the matter had been resolved.
+By December 2022, while volunteering at the Long Beach post office during the holiday rush, Anderson allegedly demanded her removal, claiming she was under investigation.
+Days later, a local officer questioned her about Amazon purchases tied to Penttila’s.
+She explained that the business cards were saved to her account with Anderson’s knowledge and that many items had already been returned.
+She was not Mirandized, was pressured to provide a written statement, and left believing the matter was resolved.

 A Wrongful Conviction

-In March 2023, she received a court summons—not a formal arrest, just a letter in the mail.
-It was summoning her to Superior Court in said County, with a charge of THEFT BY MISDELIEVERY and listed one Casket.
-This casket had been sent to her for social media marketing and was not intended for the funeral home.
-She was able to procure a letter stating this and anxiously awaited her opportunity to correct the gross misunderstanding.
-At her first hearing, she was appointed a court-appointed attorney, Justin Kover, who quickly proved ineffective.
-He refused to meet with her outside of brief courthouse interactions, ignored evidence that could prove her innocence, and repeatedly delayed proceedings, weakening her case.
+In March 2023, she received a court summons-not an arrest-charging theft in the second degree (alleged “theft by misdelivery”) for a casket that had been provided to her for social media marketing, not for the funeral home.
+She obtained a letter confirming this and prepared to present it.
+At her first hearing, she was assigned a court-appointed attorney, Justin Kover, who refused to meet outside brief courthouse encounters, ignored exonerating evidence, and repeatedly delayed proceedings.

 The Toll on Mental Health